dYdX

 Configuration

 Configure the dYdX adapter through the trading node configuration.
-Both data and execution clients support environment variable fallbacks for credentials and network-specific settings.
+Execution clients support environment variable fallbacks for credentials.
+Data clients use public endpoints and do not require wallet credentials.

 Data client configuration options